autogluon/autogluon/examples/automm/tabular_dl/README.md

 ### 1.2 Datasets
-We borrow 11 tabular datasets provided by [1], and use identically the same abbreviation as Table 1 in [1] to name each datasets.
+We borrowed 11 tabular datasets provided by [1], and use identically the same abbreviation as Table 1 in the original paper [1] to name each datasets.
-The original datasets provided by https://github.com/Yura52/tabular-dl-revisiting-models are all in  `Numpy.darray` format (can be downloaded from https://www.dropbox.com/s/o53umyg6mn3zhxy/data.tar.gz?dl=1).
+The datasets provided by https://github.com/Yura52/tabular-dl-revisiting-models are all in  `Numpy.darray` format (can be downloaded from https://www.dropbox.com/s/o53umyg6mn3zhxy/data.tar.gz?dl=1).
-Data in `Numpy.ndarray` was first pre-processedin into `.csv` format, which can be loaded by `pandas.Dataframe` as the input to AutoMMPredictor.
+These Data in `Numpy.ndarray` was first pre-processedin into `.csv` format, which can be loaded by `pandas.Dataframe` as the input to `AutoMMPredictor`.
-All Data will be automatically downloaded from s3 (thus online connection is necessary) if it does not exisit with the given dataset path.
+All Data can be automatically downloaded from s3 (online connection is necessary) if it does not exisit with the given dataset path `dataset_dir`.

 ### 1.3 FT-Transformer